hollow-earth/handwritten-latex/README.md

 - Magnifying the image does not allow for scrolling or dynamic resizing

 ## To do
-- Retrain the bot with 128 x 128 images
+- Retrain the bot with 48 x 48 images
-- ~~Integrate training with the UI (yellow button)~~ (retraining the bot is completely pointless)
 - User guide OR labels for the buttons and images

 Possible sets that could be used to improve the ML: